mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

 css.$deactivate( myStyles);
 ```

-The `$activate` and `$deactivate` functions  use internal reference count.
+The `$activate` and `$deactivate` functions use the reference counting mechanism.
 If you call the `$activate` function several times on the same style definition class, the styles will only be inserted once into the DOM.
 However, in order to remove them from the DOM, the `$deactivate` function has to be called the same number of times.

 In many cases, the rules don't need to be removed from the DOM and should stay active for the lifetime of the application.
 There are, however, situations when a set of CSS rules is only used by a specific component.
 In this case, it is desirable that the styles will be inserted into DOM only when the component is mounted.
 Moreover, when the component is unmounted, it is desirable to remove the rules from the DOM.
 In Mimcss, this can be accomplished by placing the calls to the `$activate` and `$deactivate` functions into the mounting and unmounting code respectively, for example: